 ochs und junior manufactures about 15 perpetual calendar watches per year.
 Each watch is sold directly by cofounder Beat Weinmann from the ochs und junior workshop in Lucerne.
 You can select your perpetual calendar watch from models designed by ochs und junior in our online store.
 Or you can design your perpetual calendar using our online customizer.
 With pleasure, Weinmann will guide you to your perfect watch on the phone, over email, or in person.

 The ochs und junior perpetual calendar is entirely manufactured in Switzerland.
 The case is manufactured by Peter Cantieni in Hinwil, while the gear system, dial, hands, buckle and crown are manufactured by Helfenstein in Alpnach.
 The Ulysse Nardin UN-118 base movement is manufactured in Le Locle.
-Each watch is hand-assembled and regulated by Romana Fux at the ochs und junior workshop in Lucerne.
+Each watch is hand-assembled and regulated at the ochs und junior workshop in Lucerne.

 A lifetime warranty covers all parts invented by Ludwig Oechslin, and the entire watch is covered by a 2-year guarantee. ochs und junior’s small scale and direct sales model allow it to offer uniquely fast and competent service.